Beaubears Island

-Beaubears Island (Île Boishébert) is an island at the confluence of the Northwest Miramichi and Southwest Miramichi Rivers near Miramichi, New Brunswick.
-The island is most famous for being the site of an Acadian refugee camp during the French and Indian War.
+Beaubears Island (Île Boishébert) is an island at the confluence of the Northwest Miramichi and Southwest Miramichi Rivers near Miramichi, New Brunswick, Canada.
+The island is known for being the site of an Acadian refugee camp during the French and Indian War.
 The camp was under the command of leader of the Acadian resistance to the expulsion, Charles Deschamps de Boishébert et de Raffetot.